igemnace/dotfiles/README.md

 Make sure that your machine satisfies the following:

-- Is using GNU/Linux (scripts are untested on other UNIX systems and will flat-out fail on Windows)
-- Has env and bash (required by install script)
+- Has env, bash, and GNU cp (required by install script)

 The dotfiles are for the following programs: